protoben/resume/resume.md

     Software Engineer (July 2016 - Present)

     + Helped develop and debug a low-interaction honeypot written in Haskell
-    + Added functionality to a Xen microkernel
+    + Added functionality to a Xen microkernel and debugged TCP-stack internals
-    + Debugged TCP-stack internals
+    + Developed software in collaboration with others using Git, Nix, and Jira
+    + Wrote a Haskell library to interface with RTNetlink, which is now open source

 *   **Portland State University**